RicardoGLeal/SimpleToDo/README.md

 * Implement a method of authentication for the user.

-* Add detailed information of the tasks (Like the date and time when they are expected to be completed)
+* Add more detailed information on the tasks (Like the date and time when they are expected to be completed).

 ## Video Walkthrough